tbg04/Final_Project/README.md

-# Git repository for final project
+# Alignments contains result for final project analysis.
+Within /Alignments are separate directories for each gene: /SF1 and /WT1
-Promoter phylogeny of Sf1 and Wt1 in 10 turtle species